 Mattresses get old just like any other thing.
 The question is whether there is a lifespan over which a foam mattress will last.
-Though there is no straightforward answer to such a question, how you care for your form mattress will determine its lifespan.
+There is no straightforward answer to such a question.
+Lifespan completely depends on how you care for your foam mattress will determine its lifespan.
 Other than the maintenance, the quality of material used to make the mattress will also matter a great deal.

 On average, Memory Foam mattresses last longer than the average lifespan of a mattress as they are capable of lasting up to between ten to fifteen years.